 The maximum penalty for supplying false or misleading information about waste to EPA is $373,104.

 Reducing large-scale dumping of industrial waste (including construction and demolition waste) is a priority for EPA’s Illegal Dumping Strikeforce program.

-If you suspect someone is handling waste unlawfully or illegally dumping waste, call 1300 372 842 (1300 EPA VIC) or complete EPA’s confidential illegal dumping intelligence form.
+Where you suspect someone is handling waste unlawfully or illegally dumping waste, you can report illegal waste disposal.